lokeshpandey1407/employeeReviewSystem/readme.md

 View Reviews: Employees can view their own performance reviews as well as the reviews they participated in.
 Usage

-## Admin Login:

-Log in with admin credentials to access admin functionalities.

-## Employee Login:

-Log in with employee credentials to access employee functionalities.

 ## Technologies Used

 Backend: Node.js, Express.js, MongoDB, Mongoose